Marriage in Paraguay – Civil marriage recognized by the Ministry of the Interior in Israel

 The Ministry of the Interior requires that documents relating to marriage outside of Israel be presented with a Hebrew translation authenticated by a notary who speaks the language, completed with an apostille authentication as required by law.
 In addition, the original documents should include a marriage certificate + protocol (if marriage was held in the city hall) or a marriage contract on protocol paper (if a public notary conducted the marriage).

-Contact the Petah Tikva and Jerusalem law firm of Cohen, Decker, Pex and Brosh for assistance in organizing a marriage in Paraguay and for registering a married status with the Ministry of the Interior.
+Contact the Tel Aviv and Jerusalem law firm for assistance in organizing a marriage in Paraguay and for registering a married status with the Ministry of the Interior.